JianPeng2022/edX/Introduction-to-DevOps-and-Site-Reliability-Engineering/06 Observability and Site Reliability Engineering (SRE).md

 Cloud Native Observability:
 - AWS CloudWatch: Amazon's monitoring and observability service for AWS resources.
 It provides metrics, logs, and traces for AWS services and applications.
 - Azure Monitor: Microsoft Azure's observability service, offering insights into the performance and health of applications and infrastructure on the Azure platform.

+# 07 Site Reliability Engineering (SRE)
+Site Reliability Engineering (SRE) is an approach to running large-scale, reliable services.
+Google is widely credited with formalizing and popularizing the term "SRE" and has since been adopted by many other tech companies.
+SRE blends aspects of software engineering with traditional IT and focuses on creating scalable and highly reliable software systems.
+The primary focus of SRE is to improve the reliability of services.
+Reliability is often measured through service level indicators (SLIs), service level objectives (SLOs), and service level agreements (SLAs).
+- Focus on Reliability: SRE places a primary emphasis on ensuring the reliability and availability of services.
+SREs are specifically tasked with maintaining a high level of service reliability and meeting defined Service Level Objectives (SLOs).
+- Error Budgets: SRE introduces the concept of error budgets, which quantifies the allowable amount of downtime or errors within a specific timeframe.
+This allows for a balance between reliability and innovation, as long as the error budget is not exhausted.
+- Measurable Objectives: SREs set measurable objectives, such as SLOs and Service Level Indicators (SLIs), to quantify the performance and reliability of systems.
+These metrics guide decision-making and help prioritize efforts.
+- Blame-Free Post-Mortems: SREs adopt a blame-free culture when responding to incidents.
+Post-mortem analyses are conducted to understand the root causes of issues and to implement preventative measures for the future.
+- Automation: Automation is a core principle of SRE.
+SREs leverage automation to handle routine operational tasks, enabling them to focus on strategic improvements and proactive measures.
+## Measuring Reliability with SLIs
+Measuring reliability is a crucial aspect of SRE; and one of the key tools used for this is Service Level Indicators (SLIs).
+SLIs are specific, quantitative metrics that define the performance and reliability of a service.
+They are typically expressed as a ratio, percentage, or a specific numerical value.
+SLIs represent the aspects of a service that are most critical to its users.
+Selecting the right SLIs is crucial.
+They should align with user expectations and business goals.
+For example, latency might be a critical SLI if users value a fast response time, the time it takes for a request to be processed.

+SLIs in Action:
+- Monitoring: Use monitoring tools to continuously collect data on SLIs.
+For example, monitor the response time of API calls to calculate latency.
+- Alerting: Set up alerts based on SLIs to notify teams when performance deviates from the defined objectives.
+If latency exceeds the acceptable threshold, it triggers an alert for investigation.
+- Analysis and Improvement: Conduct regular analysis on SLI data to identify patterns and areas for improvement.
+If SLIs indicate an increase in errors, it might prompt a code review or optimization efforts.
+## Embracing Risks with SLOs and Error Budgets
+In SRE, embracing risks is an inherent part of the approach, and it's managed through the concepts of Service Level Objectives (SLOs) and error budgets.
+**SLOs** are specific, measurable targets that define the acceptable level of reliability for a service.
+They are expressed as a percentage or ratio and represent the agreed-upon performance level that a service should achieve.
+SLOs allow teams to set realistic goals based on user expectations and business requirements.
+For example, an SLO for availability might be set at 99.9%, indicating that the service should be available 99.9% of the time.
+SLOs provide a clear metric for measuring the success of a service.
+If the service consistently meets or exceeds its SLOs, it is considered reliable. **Error budgets** are closely tied to SLOs and represent the allowed amount of errors or downtime within a specified timeframe.
+The error budget is essentially the inverse of the SLO.
+For example, if the SLO for availability is 99.9%, the error budget allows for 0.1% downtime.

+## Service Level Agreements (SLAs)
+An SLA is a formal contract between a service provider and its customers, outlining the expected level of service.
+It defines the agreed-upon quality of service, including performance metrics, availability, and support expectations.
+In Site Reliability Engineering (SRE), a Service Level Agreement (SLA) plays a crucial role in managing expectations and ensuring a service meets user needs.

+Scenario: An e-commerce company relies on a critical service called "Product Catalog" to display product information to customers.
+The SRE team is responsible for ensuring the reliability of this service.
+- SLI (Service Level Indicator): Uptime percentage of the Product Catalog service.
+- SLO (Service Level Objective): The SLO for uptime could be set at 99.95% over a month.
+This means the service can be unavailable for a maximum of 43.8 minutes per month (0.05% of the total time).
+- SLA (Service Level Agreement): The SLA would be a formal agreement between the SRE team and the e-commerce business stakeholders.
+It would outline the following the agreed-upon SLO for uptime (99.95%) and the consequences of missing the SLO.
+For instance, the SLA might specify a service credit for the business team if the uptime falls below 99.95% in a month.
+This credit could be used to offset the cost of the service due to the downtime.

+## The 7 Principles of SRE
+Embracing Risk: SREs aim to identify the acceptable level of risk and manage it appropriately.
+No system is ever truly perfect.
+SRE acknowledges that there will be failures and focuses on minimizing their impact and ensuring fast recovery.

+Service Level Objectives (SLOs): A core principle of site reliability engineering (SRE) is the move towards well-defined and well-designed service levels.
+SLOs define the target level of reliability for a service.
+They are specific, measurable goals that represent the acceptable level of performance.
+SLOs provide a clear understanding of user expectations and guide the team in maintaining the desired level of service reliability.
+In other words, it's not just about setting goals, it's about setting the right goals that effectively measure performance.

+Simplicity: In SRE, simplicity reigns supreme.
+Complex systems are like intricate puzzles – prone to errors, challenging to troubleshoot, and demanding in terms of maintenance.
+Simple systems are easier to manage and adjust, less complexity means quicker fixes and smoother operations, effortless to test and monitor; clearer insights translate to faster problem identification and resolution.
+Less prone to errors means fewer moving parts reduce the risk of malfunctions.
+This focus on simplicity translates to a core SRE goal: uneventful operations.

+Toil Automation: Toil refers to repetitive, manual operational work that does not contribute to the overall stability or improvement of a system.
+SREs aim to automate toil wherever possible, freeing up time for strategic, high-impact work.
+Automation reduces errors and allows teams to focus on value-added tasks.

+Monitoring and Alerting: Effective monitoring and alerting are crucial for identifying and responding to issues promptly.
+SREs use monitoring tools to collect data on the performance and health of services.
+Alerts are set up to notify teams when predefined thresholds are breached, enabling quick responses to incidents.

+Capacity Planning: Capacity planning involves forecasting usage patterns and ensuring that systems can handle current and future loads.
+SREs aim to prevent both over-provisioning and under-provisioning of resources, striking a balance to ensure optimal system performance and reliability.

+Emergency Response and Blameless Postmortems: SREs are equipped to respond rapidly and effectively to incidents.
+The focus is on minimizing downtime and restoring service functionality.
+A blame-free post-mortem culture is embraced, allowing teams to learn from incidents and implement improvements to prevent future occurrences.
+Instead of focusing solely on fault-finding, incident reviews (often called postmortems) aim to identify the root cause of problems with a different approach.
+This shift in perspective is reflected in the name itself - a postmortem is less accusatory than a traditional "root cause analysis" (RCA).
+The goal is to learn from mistakes and improve the system, not to point fingers.
+Postmortems go beyond just identifying the root cause.
+They also ask crucial questions about how to better detect, respond to, and fix issues faster.
+This focus on improving response is often a challenge for organizations used to traditional blame-oriented RCAs.
+Building a "blameless culture" where learning is prioritized is key to getting the most out of postmortem.

+Which of the following will help balance release velocity with system reliability?
+(Select all answers that apply)
+- **SLOs**
+- **Error budget**
+- SLAs